 Although the show rarely dealt with racism, there was an episode where Eddie got stopped and roughed up by a pair of cops because he was a black kid in a white neighborhood, and had to deal with the after effects of discrimination.

 There was also the episode where Laura's locker was defaced and she was harassed for starting a petition to add Black History to the regular school curriculum.

 And the time Eddie was teased for being a virgin and eventually had to confront his friends for it.

-Another episode dealt with guns and had a friend of Maxine's getting shot in the shoulder (offscreen).
+Another episode dealt with guns and had a friend of Laura and Maxine's getting shot in the shoulder (offscreen).
 They even had a special segment after the episode where the actors talk about how dangerous guns were.

 Another episode had a street gang named the Dragons who come into Rachel's Place and causes trouble.
-When Rachel, Harriet, Laura and Eddie stood up to them and tells them to leave, they refuse and tries to vandalize the place only for Carl to arrive in time to stop them and force them to leave.
+When Rachel, Harriette, Laura and Eddie stood up to them and tells them to leave, they refuse and tries to vandalize the place only for Carl to arrive in time to stop them and force them to leave.
 That very night the family finds out that the Dragons broke into the restaurant after closing time and heavily vandalized the place.
 If things weren't already bad enough, a bruised and bloodied Eddie staggers into the restaurant.